ravaioli/solarpunk-mandala/guides/protocols/index.md

 *Mapping Bioregional Nourishment*
 This specialized audit tool diagnoses a community's food ecology through the integrated lenses of Solarpunk ethics and Ayurvedic wisdom.
 It generates a "Food Mandala Map" to reveal leverage points for enhancing food sovereignty, personal health, and systemic resilience.

+**Protocol 7: Regenerative Governance Design**
+*Weaving Power, Wisdom, and Care*
+This protocol provides a framework for designing governance systems that distribute power while maintaining cohesion.
+It maps governance through the Mandala's fourfold lens (Power, Wisdom, Care, Emergence) to create adaptive, participatory decision-making structures aligned with regenerative principles.

+**Protocol 8: Conflict Transformation**
+*Turning Friction into Fractal Growth*
+This protocol treats conflict not as pathology but as data about system boundaries and unmet needs.
+It provides a structured process for moving conflict through four regenerative stages (Surfacing→Mirroring→Weaving→Integration), transforming tension into collective wisdom and stronger relational fabric.

+**Protocol 9: Symbiotic Economics**
+*Designing Value Flows That Regenerate*
+This protocol guides communities in mapping and redesigning their economic systems using biomimetic principles.
+It focuses on creating circular value flows, mutual credit systems, and regenerative enterprises that strengthen rather than extract from social and ecological capital.

 ## Protocol Selection Guide

 | When to Activate | Primary Protocol | Foundation Requirements & Notes |